galtproject/galtproject-docs/docs/applications/new-property.md

 The application was rejected by Contour Verifiers.
 The status was triggered by CV contract #pushRejected() method.

-The applicant could resubmit the application with #setContour() method again
+The applicant can resubmit the application with #setContour() method again

 Previous statuses: